LagoLunatic/dsvrandom/README.txt

 Enemy AI: Shuffles the AI of non-boss enemies (extremely buggy).

 Every seed should be completable as long as you don't use the experimental options.
-If you think you've found a seed that's unwinnable, first check the spoiler log to make sure you haven't missed something.
+If you think you've found a seed that's unwinnable, first check the spoiler log (located at /logs/spoiler_log.txt) to make sure you haven't missed something.
-If you haven't missed anything then you can report bugs here: https://github.com/LagoLunatic/dsvrandom/issues When making a bug report be sure to include the seed, randomizer version number, and all the options you checked.
+If you haven't missed anything then you can report the bug here: https://github.com/LagoLunatic/dsvrandom/issues When making a bug report be sure to include the seed, randomizer version number, and all the options you checked.
 The easiest way to do that is to simply copy paste the relevant entry from the spoiler log, which lists all of those.

 ### Requirements